Drawing a Circle With 2 Axis Robotics Math

 The first series defended to the topic, An Introduction to Procedural Animations, came out in 2017 and further popularized the term "procedural animations" among indie developers.
 It provided a general solution based on a gradient descent algorithm, which could potentially be used on rather "exotic" riggings, such equally tentacles and spider legs.

 The second serial, Inverse Kinematics in 2d, came out 1 year afterwards and focused on a very specific case: a ii-joint arm constrained in a 2nd plane (below).
 Exactly equally the proper noun suggested: inverse kinematics in 2d.
-Each one of the two joints is controlled by an angle, A and B. By modulating these two angles, the tip of the robotic arm, called the end effector, will reach different locations.
+Each one of the two joints is controlled by an angle, and .
+By modulating these two angles, the tip of the robotic arm, called the end effector, will reach different locations.

-The problem of inverse kinematics is to find the angles A and B and then that the end effector reaches a desired target point.
+The problem of inverse kinematics is to find the angles and and then that the end effector reaches a desired target point.
 The animation below shows a robotic arm that is drawing a circle, aligned on the XY airplane.

 Technically speaking, the solution presented on Inverse Kinematics for Robotic Arms can work with potentially whatever number of joints.
 So why focusing on a less powerful technique?
 The answer is simple: efficiency.
 What made this worth writing most was the fact that, in the specific scenario just described, a solution tin can be found using a simple equation instead of a rather complex algorithm.
-That is thank you to the fact that we can imagine the robotic arm as a triangle (beneath) with two internal angles \alpha and \beta.
+That is thank you to the fact that we can imagine the robotic arm as a triangle (beneath) with two internal angles and .

 With a little bit of trigonometry, nosotros establish out the values for such angles to exist: